 - 90% of nursing home use

 A viable resource for healthcare HR departments to consider would be an RPO (recruitment process outsourcing) partner.
-RPO can take over the hiring function for hospitals, nursing homes, assisted living facilities, clinics, and so on, from start to finish.
-RPOs work as an extension of the organization and have the capability to brand as that healthcare institution, creating the seamlessness of having additional recruiters on-site with scalable functionality.
-With the focus on strategic talent acquisition, more time can be dedicated to networking and creative methods to find qualified candidates.
+RPO can take over the hiring functions of hospitals, nursing homes, assisted living facilities, and clinics, from start to finish.
+RPOs work as an extension of the brand and healthcare institution, creating the seamlessness of having additional recruiters on-site with scalable functionality.
+With the focus on strategic talent acquisition, there’s more dedicated to networking and creative methods to find qualified candidates.
 This means more strategic sourcing, relationship-building, employment branding, and impacting hiring demands quickly.

 Those who have experience in healthcare recruiting know that the strategy is unique.
 It’s not just about filling positions by finding resumes in the usual mainstream candidate sources.
 It’s about building relationships and offering assistance to candidates.
-It’s also about having a sense of knowing what culture fits to match the organization and will increase patient satisfaction.
+Recruiting in healthcare also means having a sense of knowing what culture fits the organization and will increase patient satisfaction.
 Healthcare talent acquisition plans need to be different, and here’s how:

-Know your specialties.
 In working with nurses, knowing the differences between a med-tele RN and a PCU RN is essential.
 Can a critical care RN do the same as a post-op RN?
 Knowing these specialties and how they can interchange will help you widen search efforts, which is necessary to get the largest candidate pool.
-Utilizing recruiters who have extensive experience recruiting these roles and/or have worked the roles themselves will ensure your recruitment efforts are targeting the appropriate people for your needs.
+Utilizing recruiters with experience recruiting these roles and/or who have worked the roles ensures recruitment efforts are targeting the appropriate people.

-Develop your networks.
 Most nurses are found before they put themselves into a talent community.
 There will not be an excess of nurses on job boards like CareerBuilder/Indeed/ZipRecruiter to choose from, so passive candidate sourcing is an absolute must.
 Additionally, investing in niche nursing job boards, although sometimes a bit pricey, will prove to be a more valuable resource.
 Some such successful niche boards include Nursing Job Cafe, HEALTHeCAREERS, and Nurse Recruiter.
-Recruiters should also go beyond job boards and implement social media recruitment, join in-person and online communities, and build relationships to secure candidate and/or employee referrals.
+Recruiters should also try going beyond job boards.
+They can implement social media recruitment, join in-person and online communities, and build relationships to secure candidate and/or employee referrals.

 Gone are the days of posting positions on your company’s website and having an abundance of resumes to sort through.
 Healthcare companies especially will need to be proactive in their searches rather than reactive.
-Otherwise, they will lose candidates to organizations that have implemented aggressive direct sourcing strategies, and most importantly, lose high-level patient care due to understaffing.
+Otherwise, they will lose candidates to organizations that have implemented aggressive direct sourcing strategies and lose high-level patient care due to understaffing.